 Ingesting essential amino acids each hour during a race, will help you amplify your resistance to mental and muscle fatigue.
 I suggest supplementing with Swolverine’s INTRA.
 INTRA is a combination of essential amino acids, B-Vitamins, electrolytes from pink Himalayan salt and coconut water, as well as raw superfoods proven to help endurance, and recovery such as pomegranate, spirulina, and tart cherry extract.

 What Is Bonking And How To Avoid It: Takeaway

-Your nutrition is one of the most important pars of your training program.
-Without the right performance nutrition protocol in place, your chances of experiencing the bonk, will be much higher, and ultimately inevitable.
-More intensity, and longer duration training, demands more fuel, more hydration, and more nutrients from your body.
-Amino acids, electrolytes, and carbohydrates are essential for adequate glycogen replenishment, muscular contraction, and maintaining a positive amino acid balance during race day.
+Your nutrition is one of the most important parts of your training program.
+Without the right performance nutrition protocol in place, your chances of experiencing the bonk will be much higher and ultimately inevitable.
+Longer and more intense training sessions demand more fuel, hydration, and nutrients from your body.
+You can avoid bonking by making sure your amino acid, electrolyte, and carbohydrate intake is good before an endurance event.
+Focusing on amino acids, electrolytes, and carbohydrates is essential for adequate glycogen replenishment, muscular contraction, and maintaining a positive amino acid balance during race day.